Program at a Glance

 Please visit our online catalog to view more program details including requirements and a curriculum map.

 Classroom success can be yours, even if you have trouble in a traditional classroom setting.
 The Practical Nursing program incorporates the I-Best program, where you can receive help from an additional instructor all quarter long.
-This second instructor assists your primary teacher helping you with: English as a second language, study skills development, math skills assistance, test taking, career options.
+This second instructor assists your primary teacher helping you with: English as a second language, study skills development, math skills and dosage calculation assistance, test taking strategies and study sessions, and career options.

 The Green River Nursing Program has a new state of the art SIM lab.